zheminzhou/pHierCC/README.rst

      evalHCC evaluates HierCC results using varied statistic summaries.

    Options:
-     -p, --profile TEXT      [INPUT; REQUIRED] name of the profile file.
-Can be GZIPed.  [required]
+     -p, --profile TEXT      [INPUT; REQUIRED] Name of a profile file consisting of a table of columns of the ST numbers and the allelic numbers, separated by tabs.
+Can be GZIPped.  [required]

-     -c, --cluster TEXT      [INPUT; REQUIRED] name of the HierCC file.
+     -c, --cluster TEXT      [INPUT; REQUIRED] Name of the HierCC text output.
 Can be GZIPed.  [required]

-     -o, --output TEXT       [OUTPUT; REQUIRED] Prefix for the output files.
+     -o, --output TEXT       [OUTPUT; REQUIRED] Prefix for the two output files.
                              [required]

      -s, --stepwise INTEGER  [DEFAULT: 10] Evaluate every <stepwise> levels.